-- ^{6.6.} When setting our local conditions and determining applications.
-Rochford District Council will consider the following on each application: - public health and safety e.g. ensuring that uses conform with latest guidance on social distancing and any reasonable crowd management measures needed as a result of a licence being granted and businesses re-opening; - public amenity will the proposed use create nuisance to neighbouring occupiers by generating anti-social behaviour and litter; and - accessibility taking a proportionate approach to considering the nature of the site in relation to which the application for a licence is made, its surroundings and its users, taking account of: - any other temporary measures in place that may be relevant to the proposal, for example, the reallocation of road space.
-This could include pedestrianised streets and any subsequent reallocation of this space to vehicles; - whether there are other permanent street furniture or structures in place on the footway that already reduce access; - the recommended minimum footway widths and distances required for access by mobility impaired and visually impaired people as set out in Section 3.1 of Inclusive Mobility1, and
+When setting our local conditions and determining applications.
+Rochford District Council will consider the following on each application:

+- public health and safety e.g. ensuring that uses conform with latest guidance on social distancing and any reasonable crowd management measures needed as a result of a licence being granted and businesses re-opening; - public amenity will the proposed use create nuisance to neighbouring occupiers by generating anti-social behaviour and litter; and - accessibility taking a proportionate approach to considering the nature of the site in relation to which the application for a licence is made, its surroundings and its users, taking account of: - any other temporary measures in place that may be relevant to the proposal, for example, the reallocation of road space.
+This could include pedestrianised streets and any subsequent reallocation of this space to vehicles; - whether there are other permanent street furniture or structures in place on the footway that already reduce access; - the recommended minimum footway widths and distances required for access by mobility impaired and visually impaired people as set out in Section 3.1 of Inclusive Mobility, and - other users of the space, for example if there are high levels of pedestrian or cycle movements.
-1 https://www.gov.uk/government/publications/inclusive-mobility

-- other users of the space, for example if there are high levels of pedestrian or cycle movements. - • - Sustainability and Product Type The applicant should set out measures to reduce the environmental impact of the proposed activity.
-Wherever possible food traders will be encouraged to use biodegradable materials in connection with the packaging of food served to members of the public. - Suitability of Trading Unit The vehicle, van, trailer, stall or other device to be used for the proposed street trading activity shall comply with all primary legislation including: - a) Food Safety Act 1990 - b) Food and Hygiene (England) Regulations 2013 as amended - c) Health and Safety at Work etc Act 1974 and any regulations made under this Act. - d) Environmental Protection Act 1990 - Suitability of the applicant When determining an application for the grant or renewal of a street trading consent the council will consider all relevant information relating to the suitability of the applicant to hold such a permission including:
+Sustainability and Product Type - The applicant should set out measures to reduce the environmental impact of the proposed activity.
+Wherever possible food traders will be encouraged to use biodegradable materials in connection with the packaging of food served to members of the public.

+Suitability of Trading Unit - The vehicle, van, trailer, stall or other device to be used for the proposed street trading activity shall comply with all primary legislation including:

+- a) Food Safety Act 1990 - b) Food and Hygiene (England) Regulations 2013 as amended - c) Health and Safety at Work etc Act 1974 and any regulations made under this Act. - d) Environmental Protection Act 1990

+Suitability of the applicant - When determining an application for the grant or renewal of a street trading consent the council will consider all relevant information relating to the suitability of the applicant to hold such a permission including:

-a) Persistent refusal or neglect in paying fees due to the council for a street trading consent or licence or for any other charges due for services rendered by the council to the applicant in his capacity as the holder of a street trading consent or licence. b) The Council will not grant a Street Trading Consents or Licences to persons under the age of 17 years
+- a) Persistent refusal or neglect in paying fees due to the council for a street trading consent or licence or for any other charges due for services rendered by the council to the applicant in his capacity as the holder of a street trading consent or licence. - b) The Council will not grant a Street Trading Consents or Licences to persons under the age of 17 years - c) A Disclosure and Barring Service Check

-- Commercial Need Consideration will be given to the number of other traders in the vicinity of the application site.
+Commercial Need - Consideration will be given to the number of other traders in the vicinity of the application site.
 The presence of other like trading outlets and the proximity of schools shall be taken into consideration.
 Fast-food vendors will not normally be permitted to trade within 100m of a school.
-On lay-bys and trading estates there shall be no other street trading consent granted within 100 metres of an existing consent. - ^{6.7.} The Council's standard conditions are set out at Appendix C. In some cases, extra measures may be required.
-This will be determined when assessing any application, on a case-by-case basis. - ^{6.8.} Where a locally set condition are added, these takes precedence over the national requirements where there is reasonable justification to do so.
+On lay-bys and trading estates there shall be no other street trading consent granted within 100 metres of an existing consent.

+The Council's standard conditions are set out within this document.
+In some cases, extra measures may be required.
+This will be determined when assessing any application, on a case-by-case basis.

+Where a locally set condition are added, these takes precedence over the national requirements where there is reasonable justification to do so.
 This is not the case for the statutory no-obstruction condition which is as applies to all Licences.
-The 'no obstruction conditions is shown in Appendix C.
+The 'no obstruction conditions are listed below.